earlephilhower/arduino-pico/docs/fs.rst

     ^    ^                     ^             ^
     OTA  Sketch                File system   EEPROM

-The file system size is configurable via the IDE menus, rom 64k up to 15MB (assuming you have an RP2040 boad with that much flash)
+The file system size is configurable via the IDE menus, from 64k up to 15MB (assuming you have an RP2040 board with that much flash)

 **Note:** to use any of file system functions in the sketch, add the following include to the sketch: